 Lastly, once you’ve decided on the best email provider you’ll need to make a small change to your domain name’s records.
 You’ll need to change the MX (mail exchange) record.
 This record points all email going to your domain to a particular email server.
 You can either do this yourself or you can contact your domain registrar for assistance.
 Once you make the change to the MX record email will begin funneling to your new email provider.
 Depending on your domain name registrar, the changes to your MX records may be immediate or may take a couple of days to take effect.

-As a web development firm, we often assist our customers in the best strategies for email as well as their online web presence.
-If you have questions, need help with your web site or would like to see if we’d be a good fit for a new web site please contact us.
-We’d be glad to talk with you more.
+As a web developer, I often assist customers in the best strategies for email as well as their online web presence.
+If you have questions, need help with your web site or would like to see if I’d be a good fit for a new web site please contact me.
+I’d be glad to talk with you more.